 The Security Forum is nothing without the individuals who develop content, drive progress, and evangelize our publications and activities.

-The Open Group Security Forum thanks Ian for his time as Forum Director and the role he played in ensuring its future and success.
+The Open Group Security Forum thanks Chris for his numerous contributions to publications and his role in evangelizing its publications.

 Security Forum Organization Spotlight